<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average monthly rent across UK regions since January 2020.

-2. Month-on-month rents rise for fourth month in a row
+2. Month-on-month rents rise for fifth month in a row

 Click on region names to toggle them on and off